 ScriptableObjects that work together to enable various features:

 - MapVisualizer: Visualizes a map.
 A MapVisualizer creates the requested tiles and relays them to the necessary factories.
-Every map rendered with our SDK must have a MapVisualizer.
+MapVisualizer is automatically setup using the properties in the AbstractMap UI.

 - Stacks and Modifiers: Stacks are collections of modifiers.
 Modifiers are scripts that create, modify, and style features.